dvberkel/bergen/docs/presentation.md

 ---

-# Croco Loco is a regular language
+# Croco Loco is a regular

+--

 ```
 H(1|2|3)*T